-We have five issued patents to date and believe that the granting of these patents, which are entirely owned by the Company, protects our core platform and products based thereupon, and affords us freedom to use this platform for the development of novel therapeutics for multiple applications.
+We have a rapidly expanding portfolio of issued patents in both the United States and foreign jurisdictions and believe that the granting of these patents, which are entirely owned by the Company, protects our core platform and products based thereupon, affording us the freedom to use our patented platform for the development of novel therapeutics for multiple indications.
 We continue to advance our IP portfolio actively through the filing of new patent applications, divisionals, and continuations relating to our technologies as we deem appropriate.
 In addition to our patents, we rely on trade secrets and know-how to develop and maintain our competitive position.
 However, trade secrets can be difficult to protect.
 We seek to protect our proprietary technology and processes, and obtain and maintain ownership of certain technologies, in part, through confidentiality agreements and intellectual property assignment agreements with our employees, consultants and commercial partners.
 We also seek to preserve the integrity and confidentiality of our data, trade secrets, and know-how, including by implementing measures intended to maintain the physical and electronic security of our research and manufacturing facilities, as well as our information technology systems.